OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ![](app_3.png "width=500")

-There are two things to note in this screenshot:
+There are three things to note in this screenshot:

 1. The suffix on the **JSESSIONID** cookie changed from **worker1** to **woker2**.
-2. The **JSESSIONID** cookie session ID stayed the same.
+2. The **JSESSIONID** cookie session ID remained the same.
 3. The **Quote count** increased to 6.

 When Tomcat is gracefully shut down, it will write out the contents of any sessions to the database.
 Then because the **worker1** Tomcat instance was no longer available, the request was directed to the **worker2** Tomcat instance.
 The **worker2** Tomcat instance loaded the session information from the database and incremented the counter.
-The **JvmRouteBinderValve** valve rewrote the session cookie to append the location Tomcat instance name to the end, and the response was returned to the browser.
+The **JvmRouteBinderValve** valve rewrote the session cookie to append the current Tomcat instance name to the end, and the response was returned to the browser.

+We can now see that it is important that the worker names in the load balancer **/etc/libapache2-mod-jk/workers.properties** file match the names assigned to the **jvmRoute** in the **/etc/tomcat9/server.xml** file, because matching these names allow sticky sessions to be implemented.

 Because the **Quote count** did not reset back to one we know that the session was persisted to the database and replicated to the other Tomcat instances in the cluster.
 We also know that the request was served by another Tomcat instance because the **JSESSIONID** cookie shows a new worker name.